kricnam/axis2deployer4clojure/README.md

 that will make the file name with .aar extention , and in the axis2's repository directory's sub folder "aar", would be loaded as a service.

-should restart the server to make it effort
+should restart the server to make it effective

 ### Contribution guidelines ###